WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod09/0901-Deploy and use certificates.md

 5. On the **Request Certificates** page, select the **Key Recovery Agent** check box, select **Enroll**, and then select **Finish**.

 6. Expand **Personal** and then select **Certificates**.
-7. Verify the Key Recovery Agent (KRA) certificate in the personal store; scroll across the certificate properties and verify that **Key Recovery Agent** is present.
+7. Verify the KRA certificate in the personal store; scroll across the certificate properties and verify that **Key Recovery Agent** is present.
 8. Close **certmgr**.